-When it comes to straightening African American hair, there are a plethora of methods one can use to carry out the process.
-One of the most popular is to simply use a heat-styling tool; however, it’s often quite challenging to find the best flat irons for African American hair that won’t compromise the health of the hair’s natural texture and the ability to revert back to its healthy state after being exposed to heat.
+When it comes to straightening African American hair, there are many methods one can use to carry out the process.
+One of the most popular is to simply use a heat-styling tool; however, it’s often quite challenging to find the best flat iron for African American hair that won’t compromise the health of the hair’s natural texture and the ability to revert back to its healthy state after being exposed to heat.

 As an African-American woman, I’ve had my share of heat damage from styling tools.
 What I’ve learned over the years is that not all heat-styling tools are to blame, and there are some steps you need to take other than finding the best heat styling tool for your hair type.
-Below, we’ll discuss what some of the best flat irons for African American hair are, and the ways in which you should be using a flat iron on your hair for straight styles:
+Below, we’ll discuss what the best flat iron for African American hair is, and the ways in which you should be using a flat iron on your hair for straight styles:

 Best Flat Irons for African American Hair Types, Plus Tips for Usage

 First thing’s first: Before using any flat iron on your hair, you need a routine that helps arm your hair against heat styling.
 This means using a shampoo, conditioner and heat protectant that help strengthen, protect and prevent frizz.
 Our line of defense is Suave Professionals Keratin Infusion Smoothing Shampoo and Conditioner.

 After using this line, which helps keep hair frizz-free, we follow up with Suave Professionals Keratin Infusion Heat Defense Leave-In Conditioner to protect hair while blow-drying.

 We’ve created a handy guide to help you figure out the best flat iron to use which helps explain the different types of plates out there.
 I prefer using a tourmaline flat iron on my 3C/4A hair and think it’s the best flat iron to use on African American hair types.
 I’ve used ceramic in the past; however, my straight hairstyle didn’t last at all.
 I barely made it a day before having my hair frizz up into a huge poof.